Kym Anderson: Career

-In 1994, Anderson was elected a Fellow of the Academy of the Social Sciences in Australia.
+Anderson was elected a Fellow of the Academy of the Social Sciences in Australia in 1994, a Distinguished Fellow (and former president) of the Australasian Agricultural and Resource Economics Society in 2002, a Fellow of the (American) Agricultural and Applied Economics Association in 2004, a Fellow (and Vice-President) of the American Association of Wine Economists in 2009, an Honorary Life Member of the International Association of Agricultural Economists in 2018, and a Distinguished Fellow of the Economic Society of Australia in 2019.
+He has been a Research Fellow of Europe's London-based Centre for Economic Policy Research since 1992.

 He has taught as a guest professor at the Australian Defence College, Australian National University, Peking University, the University of Siena, the University of Sydney, Uppsala University, The World Trade Institute at the Swiss universities of Bern, Fribourg and Neuchatel (Master of International Law and Economics), and Georgetown University's Law School (JD and LLM programs in international economic law).
 He has conducted many short courses on agricultural and trade policy issues and WTO matters in numerous developing countries including China since 1995.

-Anderson has spent periods of leave at Korea's International Economics Institute (1979), Korea's Rural Economics Institute (1980-81 as Ford Foundation Visiting Fellow in International Economics), the Australian Department of Trade (1983), Stockholm University's Institute for International Economic Studies (1988), the GATT (now WTO) Secretariat in Geneva (1990–92), and the Research Group of the World Bank in Washington DC (2004–07).
+Anderson has spent periods of leave at Korea's International Economics Institute (1979), Korea's Rural Economics Institute (1980-81 as Ford Foundation Visiting Fellow in International Economics), the Australian Department of Trade (1983), Stockholm University's Institute for International Economic Studies (1988), the GATT (now WTO) Secretariat in Geneva (1990–92) as deputy to the Director of Economic Research and Analysis, and the Research Group of the World Bank in Washington DC (2004–07) as Lead Economist (Trade Policy).

-Anderson is a Research Fellow of Europe's London-based Centre for Economic Policy Research, a Fellow of the Academy of Social Sciences in Australia, a Fellow of the American Agricultural and Applied Economics Association, a Distinguished Fellow (and former president) of the Australian Agricultural and Resource Economics Society, a Fellow (and Vice-President) of the American Association of Wine Economists, and a Fellow of the Australian Institute of Company Directors.
-He is on the editorial board of several international academic journals, including the Journal of International Economic Law and, as Co-editor, the Journal of Wine Economics.

 Publications

-His three most recently finished books are: